IndumathiSannasi/UbiquitiTask/README.md

 ## To install and run Cypress in Visual Studio

-1. Install the Node.js and Check if setup is completed by typing ‘node -v’ in command prompt.
+1.Install the Node.js and Check if setup is completed by typing ‘node -v’ in command prompt.

 2.Open the Visual studio terminal and reate an empty folder using mkdir command and navigate to the folder.